keefo/NeewerLite/README.md

 # Usage

-Open the app and let it scan all Neewer lights through Bluetooth.
-Once it finds lites.
+Open the app and let it scans all Neewer lights through Bluetooth.
+Once it finds lights.
 Then you could use command to switch On/Off lights.

 Use this command to turn on all lights: